There’s no shortage of nutrition myths out there.

 Plus, low-carb diets are easier to stick to since you’re not constantly limiting your calorie intake.
 It’s hard to keep a diet when you feel hungry all the time.

 Final Thoughts: Low-carb diets are a much better way to lose weight than low-fat diets.
-Low-carb diets curb your hunger, help with cholesterol, and reverse metabolic disease.
-They’re also better for people with diabetes.
+Low-carb diets curb your hunger, and help with cholesterol.

 It’s a silly idea that everyone should base their diets on grain.